benjamin-glitsos/item-management-system/README.md

 * JSON Schema is used for back-end and front-end validation, and custom properties are used for custom validation messages
 * RESTful API design
 * Strong type-safety by using monads and other Algebraic Data Types, and an SQL query builder
+* Middlewares used for logging, validation, and more
 * Object-oriented multiple-trait-inheritance pattern
 * Optimised to minimise round-trips and network load